alan-turing-institute/WimbledonPlanner/README.md

 ```bash
 > make -f make_forecast
 ```
-This is much quicker than `make` (few seconds rather than few minutes).
+The above is much quicker than `make` (few seconds rather than few minutes).

 Subsequent runs of `make -f make-forecast` will update the Forecast data and figures.
 Subsequent runs of `make` will not trigger data/figure updates.